 This is a vegan and low FODMAP rendition of the famous “KFC” fried chicken (with a Cajun kick).
 In this recipe, we replace chicken with king oyster mushrooms (yes, mushrooms!)
 The end result is ridiculously crunchy yet tender mushrooms with a hint of heat from the Cajun seasoning mix.
 This dish goes well as a side, appetizer, or main entree.
 Try serving your guests without telling them it’s vegan and see what happens!

 What Are The Health Benefits Of Oyster Mushrooms?

 Oyster mushrooms are not only delicious but are highly nutritious!
 They are packed with antioxidants, including gallic acid, chlorogenic acid, and naringenin.
-According to Healthline, oyster mushrooms have been studied to promote heart health, promote blood sugar retention, and have immune-supportive benefits.
+According to various studies, oyster mushrooms have been studied to promote heart health and have immune-supportive benefits.

 Oyster mushrooms are the only low FODMAP mushroom.
 According to Monash University.
 They are safe in servings of up to 1 cup per sitting.
 Enjoy this low FODMAP take on “KFC” fried chicken, without the guilt or indigestion.

 - 1 tsp baking powder